Commonly Confused Words: Your vs. You’re

 Assume your audience isn’t down with slang until proven otherwise.
 Stick to using your and you’re, and remember: If you can plug you are into the sentence and it still makes sense, then you should probably use you’re.

 Got any other tips for using your vs. you’re?
-Any strong thoughts about ur?
+Any strong thoughts about using ur?
 Sound off in the comments below — or, as my dad would say, SOFF CoMM B3LLOw$ ER!1!